calidan-x/summer/readme.md

 - refactor: refactor code
 - test: add test case

+### Add new feature to core

+Modify code in @summer-js/summer

 ### Develop a new plugin

+1. Add a new package to workspace
+   `npm init -w ./@summer-js/packagename`

+2. Add index.ts

+Example:

 ```
 class PluginName implements SummerPlugin {